 And again he said, "To what should I compare the kingdom of God?
 It is like yeast that a woman took and mixed in with three measures of flour until all of it was leavened."

-Various texts of Romans chapter sparkle with magnificent, exciting possibilities.
-They clearly state that every human being across the planet earth carries the seed of eternal life, the source of transformation into Jesus Christ, of hopes beyond understanding.
-We may reflect that all those millions of non-Christians throughout the world also carry within themselves the seed or image or hope of eternal life.
-The extraordinary goodness which we find among the pagan world of Buddhists or Hindus, or the strong monotheistic religion of Islam, represents and inward groaning for what is yet to be revealed.
+This is not a privilege unique to the Christian faithful.
+Countless millions of others throughout the world also carry within themselves the seed or image or hope of eternal life.
+The extraordinary goodness which we find among the pagan world of Buddhists or Hindus, or the strong monotheistic religion of Islam, represents and inward groaning for what is yet to be revealedm when God's Kingdom reaches its full flowering.

-If we seek our place in the reign of God, we must reverence the hidden mustard seed of divine possibility in our lives.
+To treasure our place in the Kingdom of God, we must reverence the hidden mustard seed of divine possibility in our lives.
 We must be like the woman who so kneads the yeast into the dough that other people's lives rise with freshness, life and dignity.

-Both parables in today's gospel--one involving a man (gardening) and the other involving a woman (baking)--have the same focus.
-Both draw a contrast between something very small and the important impact it goes on to have.
-A tiny mustard seed produces a tree which becomes a home for the birds of the air.
-A tiny piece of leaven transforms a significant amount of flour.
-Jesus says that the kingdom of God works like that.
-He seems to be saying that in the realm of God what is very small can turn out to be very significant.
+Both of the images in today's gospel, one about a man gardening, and the other about a woman baking, have the same focus.
+They both contrast the initial smallness of something to the huge impact it goes on to have.
+A tiny mustard seed grows into a tree which provides a home for the birds of the air.
+A little piece of leaven transforms a significant amount of flour into bread.
+As images of the kingdom of God, Jesus seems to be saying that in God's sight what is very small can turn out to be very significant.

-Even our smallest acts of kindness can have an impact for good beyond anything we might imagine.
+Even our smallest acts of kindness can result in good beyond anything we might imagine.
 Small initiatives taken in the service of the Lord can create an opening for the Lord to work powerfully.
-We can be tempted to think that unless some event within the church is big and impressive in the eyes of the world it does not count for much.
-But the parables in today's gospel suggest that it is the small actions, the tiny initiatives, what goes unnoticed by most people, that can become the bearers of the kingdom of God.
+We can be tempted to think that unless some event within the church is big and impressive, it does not count for much.
+But today's gospel suggest that it is the small actions, the tiny initiatives, what goes unnoticed by most people, that can become the bearers of the kingdom of God.